 Many leather crafters believe the history of leather is a never-ending tale of their craft.

-Read more about the historical use of leather by the craftsmen in the CP Slippers Brand Book.
+Read more about the historical use of leather by the artisans in the CP Slippers Brand Book.